jasonjayoo/The-Work-Day-Planner/README.md

 <br>
 2. The base template for the html was used in conjunction with the css base template.
 <br>
-3. Divs using the predesignated class names were created with my own unique id and class names.
+3. Divs using the predesignated class names were added upon with my own unique id and class names.
 <br>
-4. In my original version I created nine divs with labels, input an button.
+4. In my original version I created nine divs with labels, inputs and buttons.
 However, with my tutors advice I followed the premade template of a div indicating the time of day instead of a label, and a text area instead of an input.
 <br>
 5. Nonetheless, nine separate divs were created for each individual time block.
 <br>